Bean-to-cup coffee machine reviews (2019)

 Gaggia Naviglio HD8749 Espresso machine

-It works at 1850 Watts, has a water tank capacity of 1.5 Litres, and makes excellent strong espresso with a good crema, at 15 bar pressure.
+The Naviglio works at 1850 Watts, has a water tank capacity of 1.5 Litres, and makes excellent strong espresso with a good crema, at 15 bar pressure.
+It’s advised to always use filtered water, or you can fit a filter into the tank (which is easy to pull out).
+A Intenza+ filter (like a Brita style) is recommended.
+A light sensor comes on when you need to refill with water, or beans.

 It works with cups from 70mm to 110mm high.
 Instead of adjusting the base to allow for different coffee cups, the brewing head extends downward to reach small cups.